SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 This can be done at the level of individual devices (see below) or across multiple devices in a list.

-#### How to monitor the connection for multiple devices
+#### To monitor the connection for multiple devices

-To monitor the connections for multiple devices, open a device list.
+Open a device list to monitor the connections for multiple devices.

 The connection status is represented by arrows in the **Status** column in the device list.